data-drift/data-drift/README.md

 We 💚 contributions big and small.
 In priority order (although everything is appreciated) with the most helpful first:

 - Star this repo to help us get visibility
+- [Become a Design Partner](https://www.data-drift.io/design-partner) to co-built a product you & users love
-- Open an issue to share your idea or a bug you might have spotted
+- [Open an issue](https://github.com/data-drift/data-drift/issues) to share your idea or a bug you might have spotted

 </br>